Professor: Katy Craig, katy•craig at ucsb • edu

 Homework:

-- The main assignment will be to work together to continue building the Optimal Transport Wiki: otwiki.xyz.
+- The main assignment will be to work together to continue building the Optimal Transport Wiki: https://otwiki.github.io/otwiki-main/.

 - Jan 31st: Select a topic on which you will write a new article for the wiki.
-Create a new page for your topic and include your name in the page's title, to indicate that you have chosen this topic.
-(Example: "Kantorovich Problem - Katy Craig")
+Email me to "claim" this topic.

 - Feb 21st: Select an existing wiki article, for which you will complete a major revision.
-Add your name to the end of the article's title, to indicate that you have chosen this article to revise.
+Email me to "claim" this topic.

-For each article you work on, please include citations to all references you used in preparation of the article.
-Here is a short video explaining how to create a new article on the wiki.
+For each article you work on, please include citations to all references you consulted in preparation of the article in bibtex format.

 - As a smaller assignment, each student will type up a detailed solution to two or three of the exercises I give in class.
 Solutions should be typed in the shared Overleaf document linked below.
 To indicate that you have selected a solution to work on, please type your name after the word ``Solution'' in the shared Overleaf file.
 Solutions should be submitted within one week of when the exercise was assigned.